crcamposm/search_tools/README.md

 # search_tools
 Programs made for scraping company info, as well as URL's, from different public registries.
+**DISCLAIMER:** Basically all of the code was written with help from AI tools such as ChatGPT and Google's Antigravity.

 ### search_tool_cga.py